alishjb/filecarving/README.md

 # filecarving
-Example of file Carving for hidden files in another files
+Example of file Carving for hidden files in another files(this is for jpg file)

 ## Installation